50 Most Expensive Pokemon Cards of All Time

 As a gift to top-level employees, Tsunekazu Ishihara, president of The Pokémon Company, gave out an estimated thirty copies of this card during his 60th birthday party at the 2018 Pokémon World Championship.

-As of this writing, only four copies have ever been submitted to PSA for grading, making this one of the rarest Pokémon cards in existence.
+As of this writing, only eight copies have ever been submitted to PSA for grading, making this one of the rarest Pokemon cards in existence.

 The artwork on the card is fantastic and the "60 Congratulations!" and GX attack of 1060 damage are nice touches to help commemorate his 60th birthday.

 Ishihara has been instrumental, to say the least, in building the Pokémon brand by contributing to the development of multiple video games and even initiating the creation of the Pokémon Trading Card Game itself.

 4) 1998 “Backless Blastoise” Commissioned Presentation Galaxy Star Holo